t1/pomx/README.md

 The Polyglot project has an XML format that goes exactly this way.
 The other file formats use an even more compact format by simply separating the GAV fields with colons.
-This is less explicit, but the GAV coordinates are common enough, nowadays.
+This is less explicit, but the GAV coordinates are ubiquitous enough, nowadays, so everybody will easily understand them.
-In XML this could look like this:
+Such a compact notation could be used in XML, too, and it would look like this:

 ```xml
 <dependency>ch.qos.logback:logback-classic:1.2.1</dependency>